TurboDocx/Docs/docs/TurboDocx Templating/How to Create a Deliverable.md

+---
+title: How to Create a Deliverable
+---

 Now that you have a Template and entries in your Knowledgebases, let's put it all together and create your first document or what we call a Deliverable.